 We’re sorry to say that we’ve seen many infected computers in recent months.
-The first generations of cryptographic ransomware originated around 2008, but there has been a huge resurgence of them over the past year, and we’ve seen everything from mom and dad’s laptop to business-critical desktops devastated by these rogue programs.
-Sorry to say, there’s no way to recover lost data without paying off these “data terrorists”.
+The first generations of cryptographic ransomware originated around 2008, but there was a huge resurgence of them in 2015, and in 2021 we’re seeing many major corporations being held hostage, and we’ve seen everything from mom and dad’s laptop to business-critical desktops devastated by these rogue programs.
+Sorry to say, there’s often no way to recover lost data without paying off these “data terrorists”.

 How exactly do the programmers of ransomware find their targets?
 The short answer is that they don’t.
 Huge mass emails are sent out to every email address they can get their hands on.
 If you’ve ever provided your email address to sign in to a web site, there’s a chance that your address will have eventually “escaped” into the wild – whether it was stolen by some sort of hack or attack, or provided to marketing companies who provided it to other marketing companies.
 Or maybe you publicly posted it once on Facebook.
 These scam emails go out to millions of people.
 A small percentage will open the email.
 A smaller percentage will open the attachment.
 A yet smaller percentage will pay the ransom.